Ankushryuga/Skills-Prepration/java-interviews-questions/java-questions-and-answers.md

       => Encapsulation is a concept in OOPs for combining properties and methods in a single unit.
 Encapsulation helps developers follow a modular approach for S/W development because each object has its own set of methods and variables and serves its functions independent of other objects, encapsulation serves Data hiding purpose.

 # 5. **What is polymorphism and what are the types of polymorphism, and how do they differ?**
       => Its one interface with many implementations, This characteristic allows you to assign a different meaning or usage to something in different context.
-For exampl, you can use polymorphims to enable more than one form for entities, such as variables, functions, or objects.
+For example, you can use polymorphims to enable more than one form for entities, such as variables, functions, or objects.
       => There are 2 types of polymorphism: 1.
 Compile-time polymorphism is method overloading, 2.
 Run - time polymorphism uses inheritance and interface.

 # 6. **What does an interface in jave refer to?**